Jesterhearts/hop-hash/README.md

 Hopscotch hashing is a technique which attempts to place an item within a fixed distance (a "neighborhood") of its ideal bucket during insertion.
 If this fails, an empty spot is located and bubbled backwards until it is within the neighborhood.
-This provides the nice effect that lookups and removals have constant-time worst-case behavior, and insertion has amortized constant-time behavior.
+This provides the nice effect that lookups and removals have constant-time worst-case behavior, while insertion still has amortized constant-time behavior.
+For workloads that cannot tolerate amortized behavior, the `try_entry` API provides a constant-time insertion guarantee by failing instead of bubbling or resizing the table.

 This crate provides `HashMap` and `HashSet` implementations built on top of a lower-level `HashTable` structure.